xjulio/mac-lookup-cdk/README.md

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

+## Prerequisites#
+To use this project, you’ll need the following:

+- AWS CLI
+- AWS Account and User
+- Node.js
+- AWS CDK Toolkit
+- Python

+## Usage
 The project need a Python virtualenv.
 To manually create a virtualenv on MacOS and Linux:

 ```